speedyrails/cn-buildpack-ffmpeg/README.md

 # cn-buildpack-ffmpeg

-A Cloud Native Buildpack for FFmpeg
+A Cloud Native Buildpack for FFmpeg.

+This buildpack is mainly adapted from [buildpack-ffmpeg](https://github.com/kitcast/buildpack-ffmpeg).

 ## Usage